Rivera surprised by Yanks' Girardi decision

 "Joe did a great job managing the team for so many years, and especially this year but, well, it's business," Rivera said Saturday at the World Series before presenting an award to Los Angeles Dodgers closer Kenley Jansen.

 New York announced the firing Thursday but put off discussing it until after the World Series.
-The retooled Yankees went 91-71, their best record since 2012, and reached the AL Championship Series before losing to Houston in seven games.
+The retooled Yankees went 91-71, their best record since 2012, and reached the American League Championship Series before losing to Houston in seven games.

-Rivera was Girardi's teammate on the Yankees from 1996-99 and played under Girardi from 2008-13.
-The retired closer does not think Girardi's intense manner was difficult for younger players.
+Rivera was Girardi's teammate on the Yankees from 1996 to '99 and played under Girardi from 2008 to '13.
+The retired closer said he did not think Girardi's intense manner was difficult for younger players.

 "Joe was fair to everybody," he said.
 "The veterans will be the ones that will help you to guide all those youngsters. ...
 That doesn't mean Joe put the youngsters to the side.
 No, he was always there for them.
 I was a witness of that."